jensbambauer/seriale/site/content/program.md

                       speaker:
                         - name: Ariana Saiegh
                           link: ariana-saiegh
-                    - title: "The Art & Science of Data"
+                    - title: "The Art & Science of Data.
+How Producers, Writers and Actors can benefit from understanding the Numbers."
                       type: workshop
                       length: 4
                       time: June 2nd | 11:00 - 12:30 | 11am - 12:30pm
-                      details: "How Producers, Writers and Actors can benefit from understanding the numbers?</br> The aim of this workshop is to equip writers, actors, producers, and distributors with the tools available in the market, enabling them to negotiate effectively with online content platforms.
+                      details: "The aim of this workshop is to equip writers, actors, producers, and distributors with the tools available in the market, enabling them to negotiate effectively with online content platforms.
 Understanding the key metrics that matter for streamers, the content evaluation  process that takes place and how it evolved from linear television is key in improving the position of creatives and reclaiming their power.<br/><br/>Location: City Hall, Berliner Platz 1, 35390 Giessen"
                       external:
                         - link: https://seriale2.vercel.app/workshop-register-3
                           name: register